lemaoliu/qenn/README.md

 To train such TQE model using the generated dataset, please see the example in the fnn_tqe dir.
 Before training, we have to make a config file as in fnn_tqe/config.ini.
 ``
-In fnn_tqe/config.ini, each line includes 3 fields as options (type, key, value).
+In fnn_tqe/config.ini, each line includes 3 fields as an option (type, key, value).
 For example, "int batch_size  400" indicates that the option batch_size is with value of an integer 400, and similarly, "str trg_file train.target" indicates that the option trg_file is with value of a string train.target.
 Additionally, these values of options denote the path of files: